 What is a digital perm?

 A digital perm — also called a hot perm or setting perm — uses digitally controlled heated rods wrapped around the hair to create defined, lasting curls.
 Unlike cold perms that work at room temperature, heat processing creates stronger, longer-lasting curls.
+It is the most widely requested Korean perm for good reason.

 At Miin in Orchard, we use Korean digital perm methods refined by our stylists’ training in Seoul.
 The result is effortless, bouncy texture that looks like your hair naturally falls that way.

-Many clients combine both — S-curls through the lengths and C-curls at the ends — for layered dimension.
-Your stylist will recommend the right mix during consultation based on your face shape, hair density, and lifestyle.
+- Your stylist will recommend the right mix during consultation based on your face shape, hair density, and lifestyle.

 Digital perm vs cold perm